Harvey Probber: Modular seating

-Current reintroduction
+Reintroduction

-The Harvey Probber Design Archive recently signed an agreement with M2L to reintroduce his iconic furnishings to the American market.
-In Fall of 2013, a selected group of Probber designs will be reintroduced in a licensed collection by M2L under the name "M2L BRAND for Harvey Probber."
+The Harvey Probber Design Archive recently signed an agreement with M2L to reintroduce his furnishings to the American market.
 The first line of products will include a lounge chair, sofa, occasional table, bench and desk from the Architectural Series and the Deep Tuft sectional sofa.

 In his own words

 "Design has a fourth dimension—the intangible quality of aging gracefully."—1958 Merchandise Mart Conference Address.

 "Too often in our search for newness, we have overlooked the essentials.
 As always, the essentials are people."—1958 Merchandise Mart Conference Address.

 "Fashion is a word invented by the avaricious to prey upon the insecure."—1988 Interior Design article.